 - Progression opportunities

-Our full time Access to HE courses starts in September and finishes in June.
-The programme requires a commitment of full time study, of which three days are timetabled college lectures /seminars during term time, allowing two-four days self-study.
-Many of our students continue to work part time whilst they study, but the course is not designed for those in full-time employment.
+Our full-time Access to HE courses start in September and finish in June.
+The programme requires a commitment of full-time study, of which three days are timetabled college lectures /seminars during term time, allowing two to four days of self-study.
+Many of our students continue to work part-time whilst they study, but the course is not designed for those in full-time employment.

 - Written essays